openvinotoolkit/nncf/docs/compression_algorithms/Quantization.md

 This leads to accuracy degradation.

 To fix this issue inside NNCF, by default, all weight tensors are quantized in 8 bits but only 7 bits are effectively used.
 This regime is used when `"target_device": "CPU"` or `"target_device": "ANY"` set.
 This fix, potentially, requires longer fine-tuning.
-To apply saturation issue fix only to the first layer use `"apply_saturation_fix_only_to_first_layer": true`.
-To disable saturation issue fix for all layers use `"disable_saturation_fix": true`.
+To apply the saturation issue fix only to the first layer use `"saturation_fix": "enable_for_first_conv_layer"`.
+To disable the saturation issue fix for all layers use `"saturation_fix": "disable"`.

 ---